About us

 Frequently Asked Questions

-In Word, apply spacing to a JPG image by adjusting layout and text wrapping options.
-Use the 'Format Picture' tools to modify space around the image within your document.
+In Word, adjust layout and text wrapping options using the 'Format Picture' tools to apply spacing around your image in a document.

-Many online annotation tools allow you to apply spacing to a JPG file for free, giving you flexibility in editing without extra cost.
+Many online annotation tools allow free JPG file spacing adjustments, offering editing flexibility without extra costs.